Qiskit/documentation/docs/tutorials/assets/nuclear_sqd_pooled/fortran/BUILD_INSTRUCTIONS.md

 # Build instructions

-These instructions build the docs-hosted Fortran application.
+These instructions build the Fortran companion application.
 Run them from `docs/tutorials/assets/nuclear_sqd_pooled/fortran/` in a checkout of Qiskit/documentation.
-The dependency builds live in a separate directory.
+Build the dependencies in a separate directory.

 ## Prerequisites